howardyang94/orgChart/README.md

 I included the option to include UserID in the search.
 It will allow you to find the appropriate user given the same first and last names.
 However, valid first and/or last name searches with a non-matching or invalid UserID will throw an error.

 ## Getting Started
-Will need to have Node.js and Node Package Manager installed.  node_modules have been removed to decrease file size and will have to be installed:
+Will need to have Node.js and NPM installed.

 ```bash
 npm install